nikhilkrgautam/Video_Conferencing_App/README.md

 Try it here: https://fsociety-chat.herokuapp.com/

 ## Introduction
-This is a full stack video chat application built using React, WebRTC, Node.js, Express and Webpack.
+This is a full stack video chat application built using React, WebRTC, Node.js, Express, Socket.IO and Webpack.

 ## Quick Start